gsoft-inc/wl-squide/docs/guides/add-authentication.md

 # Add authentication

+!!!warning
+Before going forward with this guide, make sure that you completed the [setup Mock Service Worker](./setup-msw.md) and [fetch initial data](./fetch-initial-data.md) guides.
+!!!

 Most of our applications (if not all) will eventually requires the user to authenticate.
 To facilitate this process, the Squide [FireflyRuntime](/reference/runtime/runtime-class.md) class accepts a [sessionAccessor](/reference/fakes/localStorageSessionManager.md#integrate-with-a-runtime-instance) function.
 Once the application registration flow is completed, the function will be made accessible to every module of the application.

 When combined with a [React Router](https://reactrouter.com/en/main) authentication boundary and a login page, the shared `sessionAccessor` function is of great help to manage authentication concerns.

-!!!warning
-Before going forward with this guide, make sure that you completed the [Setup Mock Service Worker](./setup-msw.md) and [Fetch initial data](./fetch-initial-data.md) guides.
-!!!

 ## Add a login page